 This is the piece of the hexagon quilt of about 54″ x 58″, 143 hexagons flower blocks + 142 hexagons = total 1,143 hexagons.
 It is the hexagon quilt cover I sewed for my daughter by using the 2-inch hexagon template, click here for the tutorial.

-This is a smaller project I sewed to make fabric note book cover, by using the 1-inch hexagon to make hexagon flower applique.
-Tutorial and pattern for the note book cover to follow soon.
+This is a smaller project I sewed to make fabric book cover, by using the 1-inch hexagon to make the hexagon flower block.
+Click the link to get the sewing pattern of the fabric book cover.

 This is the 4″ diameter hexagon flower coaster by using the 1.5-inch hexagon template.
 Just line them with a piece of felt fabric.